A constructive look at when turkey decoys do and do not work

 It’s rare to find a turkey camp these days that doesn’t have at least a few decoys stashed away.
 The number one seminar questions I get are about decoys.
 Each year I’m presented with a full spread of inquiries on the whats, whens, wheres, hows and whys of decoy use.
 Most people are surprised when I say that I rarely use decoys unless I’m bowhunting.
-Still, there are good reasons and promising scenarios to drag them along, provided you use them appropriately.
+Still, there are good reasons and promising scenarios to drag them along, provided you use them appropriately including with ground blinds.

 I’ll never forget the first time I hunted over a strutting tom decoy.
 I was set up in the bottom of an open, shallow draw that toms love coming to.
 It was to be the perfect bow setup, as I could shoot nearly all directions and anything in the “bowl” was within range.
 I couldn’t hunt until mid-morning, which was fine; I grew up here and knew that toms would be loafing within earshot on some nice oak flats all around me.